Love in the workplace

 Under the state’s ministerial code of conduct, Berejiklian may have had an obligation to disclose to colleagues that she was, in a phrase used by an ICAC barrister, in a “close personal relationship” with Maguire.
 And had she deliberately ignored prima facie evidence that Maguire was using his job, and connection to her, for personal gain?
 Berejiklian had hoped that Maguire would get out of politics and they could become a public couple, she told the ICAC hearing.
 She also said their relationship wasn’t consequential enough to be disclosed.
 “It’s very difficult for someone in my position to have a private and personal life, and I’m very upset at what has transpired,” she said.
 (Patrick 2023)

 Often certain private issues involving such affairs and which are key to accusations made, are never made public, and the view presented by the media is therefore confused and less than completely accurate.
 Any public right to know, or need to know, is also thrown out the window when issues of compassion and care for the partner, the family, for the politicians and public figures themselves, and for the other parties involved, come into consideration, especially those concerning mental health.
 Emotional and physical breakdowns can often arise out of such situations.
 For here we start to remember that affairs of the heart can give rise to incredible emotions and heartache which, once again, provide a reason for the privacy imperative when dealing with workplace romance, whether it be short-term or of a more substantial, long-term nature.
-Those who are the 'victims' of extramarital or other affairs, including partners, their friends and family, can sometimes retaliate through public exposure.
-The outcomes can be devastating for all involved, as privacy is denied.
-In the case of Berejiklian, her attempts to maintain privacy lead to findings of corrupt conduct in the public sphere, whilst Macguire's effort at hiding corrupt conduct were more blatant and not necessarily driven by matters of privacy.

 The issue here is, once again, whether organisations and HR departments should ban workplace romances.
 As the rest of this article points to, the present writer does not believe they should.
 In regards to politics and politicians as public figures, there can be an unwarranted amount of fallout associated with the revelation of workplace romances.
 Australia has not been devoid of these historically, with the most famous occurrence being the Junie Morosi and Jim Cairns affair of the early 1970s.
 Of course, everybody knows about the Monika Lewinsky and President Bill Clinton affair of 1995-7 which may be termed a one-sided workplace romance or, more specifically, an example of sexual hubris on the part of Clinton.

 In 2018 Australian Prime Minister Malcolm Turnbull placed within the Liberal Party Ministerial Code of Conduct a ban on sex with staffers, whilst at the same time Barnaby Joyce, head of the National Party and Deputy Prime Minister, was involved in a publically revealed workplace romance (BBC 2018).
 Turnbull took no action on that matter, apart from publically criticising Joyce.
 Joyce refused to resign from parliament in that instance, stating that "private matters remain private."
-The Australian Greens party subsequently lead a motion in the federal senate calling for Joyce to resign for "clearly breaching the standards required of ministers" (Elton-Pym and Morgan 2018).
+The Australian Greens party subsequently led a motion in the federal senate calling for Joyce to resign for "clearly breaching the standards required of ministers" (Elton-Pym and Morgan 2018).
 Joyce and his partner went on to have two children and a long-term relationship leading to marriage.
 He had separated from his wife of 24 years prior to the public revelation of the workplace romance.

 What exactly was meant in this case by "standards required of ministers" is not clear to the present writer.
 This phrase has been mentioned on numerous occasions, and not always in exactly that form, but nevertheless stating that as a minister of a government, such a person - male, female or other - is supposedly not allowed to engage in a workplace romance, or fall in love with a fellow workplace colleague, such as a member of staff or of a political party.
 Why, exactly?
 Is such a person expected to be different to every other person on the planet?
 It would seem so.

-The imposition of such bans is inconsistent, selective and irrationale.
+The imposition of such bans is inconsistent, selective and irrational.
 For example, in the Australian context, there is nothing in the Parliament of the Commonwealth of Australia official Behaviour Code for Australian Parliamentarians or for Australian Parliamentary Staff or for Australian Parliamentary Workplaces which bans or prohibits workplace romances.
 It is not there because it cannot be there, due to some of the reasons outlined above.
 There is, nevertheless, clear prohibition and process for dealing with sexual and other forms of harassment, including bullying, and as of October 2024 the Australian federal Independent Parliamentary Standards Commission has been put into place to deal with such issues.
 However, where political parties, organisations, the media and individuals have banned workplace romances, or vilified them, they have done so, in the view of the present writer, outside of the law and outside of consideration of the rights of individuals, including the right to privacy.
 An example of this, and of the complex nature of such issues, is presented below.
-It pertains to the Australian Greens party, but likely applies to other Australian and overseas political parties.
+It pertains not only to the Australian Greens party, but likely applies to other Australian and overseas political parties.

 -----------------------